spiwokv/Fourier-Transform-Understanding-by-R/1D_DFT/README.md

 ![Fig1](fig1.png)

 where car wheels are at x = 5 and 15, front window at 5-7 and rear window at 13-17.
-This shape can be transformed by Fourier transform as a sum of wawes with different frequencies, amplitudes and phases.
-It can be shown that this shape can be expressed as a sum of sine and cosine waves with an infinit wave length (constant function) and wave lengths equal to the range of data, its 1/2, 1/3, 1/4 etc.
+This shape can be transformed by Fourier transform as a sum of waves with different frequencies, amplitudes and phases.
+It can be shown that this shape can be expressed as a sum of sine and cosine waves with an infinite wave length (constant function) and wave lengths equal to the range of data, its 1/2, 1/3, 1/4 etc.

 A sine "wave" with infinite wave length `sin(2*pi*0*x/20)` is always zero, so it does